remynln/AREA/README.md

 ### Introduction

-The API have two sides:
+The API has two sides:
   - Authentication system:
     It handles basic accounts gesture.
-  - Services system
+  - Services system:
     This part deal with many services like twitter, Valorant or instagram.
     It handles Custom Action/Reaction system, including his creation and his interactions with running instances.